Saketspradhan/EECS-504-F23/README.md

 This network takes the audio features and generates realistic facial expression coefficients for the 3D face model over time.
 It is trained using a distillation loss from a lip sync model, landmark loss on rendered faces, and a lip reading loss.

 <img src="https://raw.githubusercontent.com/Saketspradhan/EECS-504-F23/main/Readme_data/ExpNet.jpg">
 This is a variational autoencoder that takes the audio and an identity code as input and outputs a diverse set of head pose coefficients over time.
-It is trained using reconstruction, GAN and other losses.
+It is trained using reconstruction, GAN, and other losses.

 <img src="https://raw.githubusercontent.com/Saketspradhan/EECS-504-F23/main/Readme_data/PoseVAE.jpg">